zxm2164/dash-app-docs/index.md

 If this is your first time opening the app, DaSH will present you with the mGuard Secure Cloud website.
 Here, you must enter your account information as expected.
 After entering your credentials, DaSH will store this login information for future use.
 <img src="{{ site.github.url }}/assets/images/acc-collection.gif" class="centered" alt="Drawing" style="width: 600px;"/>

+After being successfully logged in, the main application window will be opened.

 ##	Sites